syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-PDF-in-WinUI.md

 # Convert PowerPoint to PDF in WinUI

-Syncfusion PowerPoint is a [WinUI PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/winui/powerpoint-library) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [WinUI PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/winui/powerpoint-library) used to create, read, edit and convert PowerPoint presentation programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint to PDF in WinUI**.

 ## Prerequisites
 To use the WinUI 3 project templates, install the Windows App SDK extension for Visual Studio.
 For more details, refer [here](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=cs-vs-community%2Ccpp-vs-community%2Cvs-2022-17-1-a%2Cvs-2022-17-1-b).